 Not all school districts have formal partnerships with local community colleges, but that doesn’t stop some students from enrolling in college courses on their own.
 AJ Gilman was just 13 years old when he enrolled in courses at Paradise Valley Community College (PVCC) in Maricopa County, Arizona.
 Today, he is a fifteen-year-old college graduate with four associate’s degrees.

 But getting into college wasn’t necessarily easy for such a young kid.
 AJ had to first meet with professors to prove that he was up to the task.
-Over the course of two years of study at PVCC, AJ proved himself more than worthy, joining various campus organizations, including student council, where he served as treasurer.
-Additionally, he was inducted into National Honor Society and served as a tutor for both high school and college students who needed help in math.
+Over the course of two years of study at PVCC, AJ proved himself more than worthy, joining various campus organizations, including the student council, where he served as treasurer.
+Additionally, he was inducted into the National Honor Society and served as a tutor for both high school and college students who needed help in math.
 AJ will enter Arizona State University as a college sophomore.
 He plans to double major in finance and business legal studies.